intents-software/mesh-plane-intersection/README.md

 # mesh-plane-intersection
-Header-only C++ class for intersecting a triangulated mesh with a plane.
-It returnes the intersecting polylines (or closed polygons), avoiding the need to manually assemble each intersecting segment into polyline loops.
+A header-only C++ class for intersecting a triangulated mesh with a plane.

+It returns the intersecting segments, joined into open and/or closed polylines.

 The class is templated to suit your required floating point coordinate type and integer index type.
 For example here we will use a typedef for easy reference:
 ```cpp